dafuloth/dafuloth.github.io/_posts/2021-05-01-review-oculus-quest-2.md

 I had bought mine directly from Oculus, expecting better service that way.
 I was wrong about that.
 They have refused to give me a refund because it's after 30 days.
 Instead I'll be getting a replacement.
 The kicker is that they do not have stock available at the moment.
 So I have to wait, and I'm back to using the original strap.

-Good thing my warranty is extended, huh?
-While I'm waiting and don't have use of the Elite Strap but still running down the warranty.
+So I'm waiting and don't have use of the Elite Strap, and yet stilI running down the warranty.
+Good thing it's extended, huh?

 I really hope that the stock unavailability of the Elite Straps is because Oculus is actually trying to fix the design and/or their manufacturing processes.